 Step 2: Next, you’ll be brought to the web hosting plan page of the hosting company Bluehost.
 You could choose to get a “Plus” or “Choice Plus” plan, but that’s not a requirement.

-The Startup plan is the cheapest at $3.95/month through my link vs. the normal $8.99/month.
-This plan has everything you need as a travel blogger, including 50GB of webspace (plenty of room for your files), a free domain for a year, plus other standard features like a free SSL and a secure WordPress install.
+The Startup plan is the cheapest at $2.95/month through my link vs. the normal $8.99/month.
+This plan of this cheap web developer has everything you need as a travel blogger, including 50GB of webspace (plenty of room for your files), a free domain for a year, plus other standard features like a free SSL and a secure WordPress install where you can access your WordPress Dashboard.

 Feel free to browse a bit to decide on the right plan, but rest assured that Basic Plan will work just fine if you want to minimize your investment.

-Step 3: After clicking into the plan, you’ll be brought to the next page where you will type in your new domain, or you can just choose “I’ll create my domain later” if you haven’t decided on one yet.
-The domain is the URL people will type into a browser to view your travel website in the future that you bought from the hosting company.
+Step 3: After clicking on the plan, you’ll be brought to the next page where you will type in your new domain, or you can just choose “I’ll create my domain later” if you haven’t decided on one yet.
+The domain is the URL people will type into a browser to view your travel website in the future that you bought from the travel blog hosting company.

 Step 4: Once you submit, the next page will ask for your information.
 That will start with your account information, which is self-explanatory.